FahimaGold/FiberInternals/README.md

 ## 🏃‍♂️ To Debugging ##

 This app codebase is used for debugging fiber's data structure and the different functions involved in the reconciliation.
+I ran the app in **dev mode** which is why you'll see later extra checks are shown in some of the call stack functions.

 The app is very simple, created using `Vite`, I just created a component `MyButton` and used it in the App so that when clicked, it increments a counter.